 Basically, this means that DreamHost sells the use of its servers.
-Whilst DreamHost does manage the OS and utilities on the servers themselves, they do not provide any management of customer software on those servers.
+While DreamHost does manage the OS and utilities on the servers themselves, it does not provide any management of customer software on those servers.
 The liability for the software housed in a user's account is clearly stated.

 - Customer will provide DreamHost Web Hosting with material and data in a condition that is “server-ready”, which is in a form requiring no additional manipulation on the part of DreamHost Web Hosting.
 DreamHost Web Hosting shall make no effort to validate this information for content, correctness, or usability.